djschlicht/digrapher/README.md

 # Digrapher

 This program will take a C source file and convert any characters it can into digraphs or trigraphs.
-This is purely for fun or as a quick way to add some obsfuscation to your code.
+This is purely for fun or as a quick way to add some obfuscation to your code.

 ## How to Use